survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 T> JSON doesn't support comments even though I'm using them above.
 There are extended notations, such as [Hjson](http://hjson.org/), that do.

+T> If you want something cross-platform, consider using [rimraf](https://www.npmjs.com/package/rimraf) over `rm -rf` as latter won't work on Windows.

 ## npm Workflow

 Working with npm is surprisingly simple.
 To get started, you will need to use [npm adduser](https://docs.npmjs.com/cli/adduser) (aliased to `npm login`).
 It allows you to set up an account.
 After this process has completed, it will create *~/.npmrc* and use that data for authentication.
 There's also [npm logout](https://docs.npmjs.com/cli/logout) that will clear the credentials.